Last modified: February 12, 2020 | Previous Versions

 7.2 Termination for Breach.

 7.3 Effects of Termination.
+If the Agreement terminates or expires, then unless otherwise agreed in writing between the Parties, all Order Forms also terminate or expire.
 The termination or expiration of one Order Form will not affect other Order Forms.
 If an Order Form terminates or expires, then:

 8.1 Google Indemnification Obligations.
 Google will defend Customer against Indemnified Liabilities in any Third-Party Legal Proceeding to the extent arising from an allegation that Customer’s use of Google Indemnified Materials in accordance with the Agreement infringes the third party’s Intellectual Property Rights.